Weetabix Limited – Slavery and Human Trafficking Statement

 All of the wheat for our core Weetabix biscuit range is grown within 50 miles of our Burton Latimer production units by our Weetabix Growers Group, which is formed of around 350 approved farmers dedicated to best practice and responsible production.

-Within our contracted direct supply chain, there are 81 different raw material and co-managed suppliers, and 19 contracted packaging suppliers.
-Our indirect supply chain currently consists of 1020 active suppliers.
+Within our contracted direct supply chain, there are 55 different raw material and co-managed suppliers, 19 contracted packaging suppliers and 18 co-manufacturing suppliers.
+Our indirect supply chain currently consists of 842 active suppliers.

-We have carried out a review of our contracted direct supply chain and have concluded that the risks of modern slavery and human trafficking are low.
-However, we acknowledge that we must remain vigilant to the risks and ensure that our vendors understand and play their part in ensuring that modern slavery and human trafficking does not take place in our organisation or supply chains.
-This message is reiterated to our suppliers via our supplier relationship management programme and regularly reviewed.
+We have carried out a review of our direct supply chain and have concluded that the risks of modern slavery and human trafficking are low.
+However, we acknowledge that we must remain vigilant to the risks and ensure that our suppliers understand and play their part in ensuring that modern slavery and human trafficking does not take place in our organisation or in our supply chains.
+This message is reiterated to our suppliers via our supplier assessment and relationship management programme.

-We have recently published our first Sustainability review which details our commitment to responsible production at every step of the journey from field to breakfast table.
+We have published our second Sustainability report which details our commitment to responsible production at every step of the journey from field to breakfast table.

 To reinforce our commitment to combating slavery and trafficking, we have implemented the following policies, which set out our zero-tolerance approach to modern slavery, both within our own operations and our supply chain:

-- We have in place a Responsible Sourcing Policy which applies to all our operations and those in our supply chain.
-This Policy makes specific reference to our zero-tolerance stance on modern slavery;
+- We have superseded the Responsible Sourcing Policy with our Ethical Trading Policy which applies to all our operations and those in our supply chain.
+This Policy makes specific reference to our zero-tolerance stance on modern slavery.

-- We have a robust supplier set up process when engaging with new vendors, contractors and business partners to ensure that they are aware of and will adhere to our Responsible Sourcing Policy and to assess the likelihood of slavery or trafficking existing in those organisations and what measures are already in place to combat those risks.
-This process is currently under review to drive further efficiency in the set-up process;
+- We have a robust supplier set up process when engaging with new suppliers, contractors and business partners to ensure that they are aware of and will adhere to our Ethical Trading Policy and to assess the likelihood of slavery or trafficking existing in those organisations and what measures are already in place to combat those risks.
+Our supplier set up process is currently under review to drive further efficiency in pursuit of our change for even better strategy.

 - Our ultimate parent company launched a global Code of Conduct in 2018 which fits with our principles and values here at Weetabix.
 This Code provides support to our employees in making day to day ethical decisions in addition to the policies already in place.
 Our office-based staff in the UK and overseas are required to complete the Ethics and Code of Conduct training annually.